clarkhtse/blog/_posts/2013-03-06-jailbreaking-the-80-20-rule.md

 layout: default
 title: Jailbreaking The 80/20 Rule
 ---
 Apple plays by the 80/20 rule.
-They create products that do what's right for 80% of the users and let the other 20% adjust.
+Their products create great experiences for the 80% majority.
+The other 20% need to adjust.

-But there's a lot of power in that last 20%.
-On a Mac you can fine tune every last bit. iOS' focus on security and stability make it harder to tweak.

 iOS is great but not perfect.
-To see if I could improve the experience, I Jailbroke my iPhone 5.
+To see if I could improve the experience by tweaking that 20%, I Jailbroke my iPhone 5.

 Jailbreaking often conjures up images of stealing software and illegal hacking.
 Really it's just a way to tweak iOS to your liking.
 It can be abused just like anything else.